BIG-MAP/BattINFO/sphinx/about.rst

 The onotlogy exists in two forms: (i) the asserted source files and (ii) the pre-inferred version.

-The asserted source consists of two files: - ``battery.ttl``: describes terms and object properties for the electrochemistry domain. - ``batteryquantities.ttl``: describes the quantities related to the electrochemistry domain.
-It is encapsulated to allow it to be imported by other EMMO domains without needing to import the entire ontology.
+The asserted source consists of two files: - ``battinfo.ttl``: describes terms and object properties for the battery and electrochemistry domain. ``battinfo-inferred.ttl``: is the pre-inferred version of the ontology.

 The pre-inferred ontology runs the reasoner on the source files and their imports and complies them into a `pre-inferred ontology file <inferred_version/battery-inferred.ttl>`__.
 This provides a simpler reference for users of the ontology and removes the barrier of needed to run the reasoner themselves.